Packing for a ski trip skier with arms up looking at the mountains

 Fleeces make packing for a ski trip so easy because of their versatility.
 Wear them over a base layer for a day on the slopes.
 Layer them on their own as a jacket for a warmer ski day.
 After a day on the slopes, lounge by the fire wearing a fleece and yoga pants or match them with your favorite leggings (or even better favorite fleece-lined leggings!) for a casual après ski hang.

-Because of their multi-uses, I’d pack 2-3 depending on the length of your trip.
-This way, you can have 1-2 for skiing, but an extra for après ski in case the others are sweaty or smelly.
+Because of their multi-uses, I’d pack 2-3 fleeces depending on the length of your trip.
+This way, you can have 1-2 for skiing, but an extra for après ski to go along with some cozy sweaters for lounging and dinners out.

 Source: Columbia